 The star performers

-Agriculture and estates; Art and cultural property; Contentious trusts and probate; Commercial litigation; Commercial property; Charities and not-for-profit; Education: institutions; Education: schools; Employment: employers; Employment: senior executives; Family; Fraud: civil; M&A: smaller deals, up to £50m; Media and entertainment (including media finance); Partnership; Personal tax, trusts and probate; Planning; Property finance; Reputation management; Sport.
+Agriculture and estates; Charities and not-for-profit; Commercial contracts; Commercial litigation; Commercial property: development; Contentious trusts and probate; Employment: employers and senior executives; Family; Fraud: civil; Media and entertainment (including media finance); Partnership; Personal tax, trusts and probate; Planning; Property finance; Reputation management; Residential property; Retail funds; Sport

 A day in the life of...